James-Harkin/Election_Analysis/README.md

 * DeGette won the election with 73.8% of the vote.
 The results are as follows:
 ![results](https://github.com/James-Harkin/Election_Analysis/blob/main/Results.png?)
 # Proposal
 I propose that this script can be used for other elections.
-The way it is right now, with no modifications; provided that the csv is the same format.
+It can run other datasets with no modifications; provided that the csv is the same format.
 The loops are liquid enough to handle any amount of votes, candidates and counties.

 However providing a more secure script may be desired.
 Currently the script doesn't look at the ballot id of each vote.
 Carefully examining and cross checking the validity of each ballot with a third party may be best.
 Before counting each vote, the script would compare and make sure the ballot id only appears once, is valid, ect.